-- (9) Upon the date of the publication in the Gazette of a notice in terms of subsection (8) of section 7, the Interim Council established in terms of subsection (1) will be regarded to have been disestablished. - (10) Any application for registration submitted to the Interim Council in terms of this Act, or regarded to have been submitted to the Interim Council in terms of section 61(5), and not finalised upon the date referred to in subsection (9), must be finalised by the Council in accordance with the provisions of this Act. - (11) Any disciplinary proceedings commenced with by the Interim Council before the date referred to in subsection (9), or pending before the Interim Council or any committee upon such date, must be finalised by the Council in accordance with PART V. - (12) No provision of this section implies that any member of the Interim Council continues to be a member of the Council.
+- (11) Upon the date of the publication in the Gazette of a notice in terms of subsection (8) of section 7, the Interim Council established in terms of subsection (1) of this section will be regarded to have been disestablished. - (12) Any application for registration submitted to the Interim Council in terms of this Act, or regarded to have been submitted to the Interim Council in terms of section 64(5), and not finalised upon the date referred to in subsection (11), must be finalised by the Council in accordance with the provisions of this Act. - (13) Any disciplinary proceedings commenced with by the Interim Council before the date referred to in subsection (11), or pending before the Interim Council or any committee upon such date, must be finalised by the Council in accordance with PART V. - (14) No provision of this section implies that any member of the Interim Council continues to be a member of the Council.

-61. Transitional provisions
+64. Transitional provisions

-- (1) Any person - - (a) who was registered to practise any of the professions mentioned in section 17(1); or - (b) in respect of whom an additional qualification or speciality was registered, in terms of any law repealed by section 62, immediately before the commencement date, is regarded, or the additional qualification or speciality referred to in paragraph (b) is regarded, as the case may be, to have been so registered in terms of this Act, subject to any restriction, condition or penalty relating to the practising of his or her profession imposed upon him or her in terms of any such repealed law.
+- (1) Any person - - (a) who was registered to practise any of the professions mentioned in section 17(1); or - (b) in respect of whom an additional qualification, professional category, additional professional category or speciality was registered, in terms of any law repealed by section 65, immediately before the commencement date, is regarded, or the additional qualification, professional category, additional professional category or speciality referred to in paragraph (b), is regarded, as the case may be, to have been so registered in terms of this Act, subject to any restriction, condition or penalty relating to the practising of his or her profession imposed upon him or her in terms of any such repealed law.